Authorities bust massive identity theft ring

-FRESNO, California (KGPE) – The culmination of a four-month investigation by the Fresno Sheriffs Office, CHP, Clovis Police, and the DMV ends in a massive identity theft bust.
+FRESNO, California (KSEE) – The culmination of a four-month investigation by the Fresno Sheriffs Office, CHP, Clovis Police, and the DMV ends in a massive identity theft bust.

 It involves stolen cars, fake IDs and much more.
 Investigators believe there are hundreds of victims.